 Cloud backup solutions

 Any public or private cloud needs backup solutions.
 Each cloud is highly available, but protecting data is your responsibility.
 Cloud backup solutions include:

 - Microsoft Azure backup – an enterprise grade cloud backup solution would cover several aspects.
 It should integrate with Azure Virtual Machines, Azure SQL Database and Azure Blob Storage (Hot and Cool).
-It can enable data management for Exchange, SharePoint, SQL, Active Directory and Office 365.
+It can enable data management for Exchange, SharePoint, SQL, Active Directory and Microsoft 365.
 It should take advantage of support for Azure Archive Storage, Azure Stack, Azure Data Box, ExpressRoute and Azure Import/Export.